 The documentary tells us that a comedian’s life isn’t always funny.
 Brooks had his own problems with high anxiety, which he worked out through psychoanalysis.
 There were lean years financially after the Sid Caesar shows ended.
 It wasn’t until the “Two Thousand Year Old Man” that he broke through to stardom as a comedian.
 The sketch began as a bit Brooks used to do at parties with Reiner.
 It became a hit album in 1960, and then a series of albums.
 Dave Chappelle calls it the funniest thing ever.

 Meeting Anne Bancroft was his next lucky break.
 Brooks had been married before, to dancer Florence Baum.
-They had three children including frequent Bill Maher guest Max Brooks.
-Bancroft and Brooks, as Reiner said, seemed like an odd couple to many, but her arrival in his life seemed to open the door to greater things.
+They had three children; a fourth, Max, an occasional guest on Real Time with Bill Maher, was born to Brooks and Bancroft.
+Those parents, as Reiner says in one clip, seemed like an odd couple to many, but her arrival in his Mel’s life seemed to open the door to greater things.

 Example: “Blazing Saddles.”
 Any other comedy which repeated the “N” word that often would have been ridden out of town.
 With Richard Pryor egging him on as a writer, Brooks somehow hung his whole movie on the ridiculousness of racism.